-The Quakecraft challenge is to design and prototype a sustainable tiny house for extreme conditions and natural disasters, including earthquakes.
-Using 3D printing, laser cutting, and Computer Aided Design teams will design their very own model house and test its structural integrity on a shake table.
-The design thinking approach encompasses resilient community building with reference to New Brighton, South Pacific Islands and many other areas in high need of housing.
+The QuakeCraft challenge is to design and prototype a sustainable tiny house for extreme conditions and natural disasters, including earthquakes.
+Using 3D printing, laser cutting as well as Computer Aided Design teams will design their very own model house and test its structural integrity on a shake table.
+The Design Thinking approach encompasses resilient community building with reference to New Brighton, the South Pacific Islands and many other areas in high need of housing.

 Three days of